MarquisOgre/digiswap-document/products/lottery/lottery-guide.md

 ![](<../../.gitbook/assets/docs masthead (6) (1).png>)

-Digiswap's Lottery is not only a good way to make stacks of DGP, it's also loads of fun!
+Digiswap's Lottery is not only a good way to make stacks of DIGIS, it's also loads of fun!
 This guide will walk you through getting involved in the Lottery.

 {% hint style="info" %}
 The Lottery has changed a little since its first iteration.
-Lottery v2 lets you win more often, have some control over your tickets, and has more potential for huge DGP jackpots to get your mouth watering.
+Lottery v2 lets you win more often, have some control over your tickets, and has more potential for huge DIGIS jackpots to get your mouth watering.
 Learn more about [Digiswap Lottery v2 here](https://docs.digiswap.finance/products/lottery).
 {% endhint %}

 ## Deciding if you'd like to enter a round